anttiharju/compare-changes/docs/README.md

 # compare-changes

-This is the project-focused README.
+This is the library-focused README.